MINHN98/cs261-assignment-4/README.md

   * Your priority queue must be implemented using a heap as the underlying data structure.

-  * In the priority queue you implement *lower* priority values should correspond to elements with *higher* priority.
+  * In the priority queue you implement, *lower* priority values should correspond to elements with *higher* priority.
 In other words, the first element in the priority queue should be the one with the *lowest* priority value among all elements in the collection.
 For example, your priority queue should return an element with priority value 0 before it returns one with priority value 10.

   * Your `pq_insert()` and `pq_remove_first()` functions should both be *O(log n)*, and your `pq_first()` and `pq_first_priority()` functions should both be *O(1)*.